sonidosmutantes/apicultor/Roadmap.md

 * [DONE] Fire events with an external MIDI controller
 * [DONE] Live performance (with mock service)

+* Report generation (samples used during a performance).
+Authors and license
 * Add API extensive testing with well-known expected results
 * Improve the segmentation technique
 * Adjust MIR results